eatyourpeas/refract/docs/demo-deployment.md

 ## How It Works

 ### 1. **Single Source of Truth**

-- The **main/modularise branches** contain the full Meteor application
+- The **main branch** contains the full Meteor application
 - Game code lives in `client/main.js`
 - Assets are in `public/` folder

 ### 2. **Automatic Extraction**

-When you push to `main` or `modularise` branches:
+When you push to `main` branch:

-- GitHub Actions runs `scripts/extract-standalone-game.js`
+- GitHub Action runs `scripts/extract-standalone-game.js`
 - This script:
   - Extracts game logic from `client/main.js`
   - Replaces `Session` with a simple state manager